-Q: How long does SC Voucher for child care last?
+Q: How long does SC Vouchers for child care/Child Care Scholarships last?

 A: SC Voucher child care assistance may be provided for 52 weeks or more for a family that has SCDSS involvement (open child protective services or foster care) and for children who are living with relatives and receiving Child-Only TANF benefits.
 If you have questions about whether you qualify, contact SCDSS child care staff at 1-800-476-0199.

 A: No. Foster parents provide care when the child is in SCDSS custody.
 If you have legal custody, you are responsible for the child until they become an adult.
-However, you may be able to get child support payments from both parents.
-You may also be eligible for SNAP benefits and Child-Only TANF benefits.
+However, caregivers may be able to get child support payments from both parents.
+Caregivers may also be eligible for SNAP benefits and Child-Only TANF benefits.
 SC Thrive may be a good resource for you.

 Q: Do I have to report my income or other personal information to a government agency to get services for the child?

 A: Probably.
-You’ll have to give basic information including name, social security number, household address, and household income so that public assistance programs like SNAP or Medicaid can determine your eligibility.
+Caregivers will have to give basic information including name, social security number, household address, and household income so that public assistance programs like SNAP or Medicaid can determine your eligibility.